agrabah-ph/loans/README.md

 ## Database seeding

 **Populate the database with seed data with relationships which includes users, products, loan type, loan provider, loan product and farmer.
-This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**
+This can help you to quickly start testing the application or couple a frontend and start using it with ready content.**

 Run the database seeder and you're done